idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADComputeMultiplePorousInelasticStress.md

 `ADComputeMultiplePorousInelasticStress` computes the stress and a decomposition of the strain into elastic and inelastic components for a series of different inelastic material models (e.g. creep and plasticity) which inherit from `ADStressUpdateBase`.
-The tangent operator and relevant Jacobian information is computed using (automatic differentiation)[jacobian_definition] techniques.
+The tangent operator and relevant Jacobian information is computed using automatic differentiation techniques.
 `ADComputeMultiplePorousInelasticStress` operates almost exactly the same as [ADComputeMultipleInelasticStress](ADComputeMultipleInelasticStress.md) but adds a `porosity` material property.
 After a inelastic strain $\epsilon_{in}$ is calculated, the porosity, $f$ is